deeshantk/machine_learn/README.md

 # Selecting data for modeling
 Sometimes your data have too many variables to wrap up so, we need to look to each column of the data.
-This is done with column property which you can see in line number 6.
+This is done with column property which can be seen in line number 6.